 No and yes.
-ProofProfessor is a new proofreading concept set up and run by two perfectly human beings, Matt Rance and Alex Stevens.
-(We’re on the end of the phone if you want to chat with us.)
+ProofProfessor is a new proofreading concept set up and run by two perfectly human beings.
 All documents are proofread in the traditional way by human eyes.
 However, to make proofreading more efficient and thorough, and to assist in locating hard-to-find errors and inconsistencies, our software will run against your document.
 We read the document because the software won’t catch everything.
 We run the software because the eye won’t catch everything.
 So it’s the best of both worlds.

 What type of documents do you accept?